Cadwalader, Wickersham & Taft: 20th century

+21st century

 Following the September 11 attacks, Cadwalader assisted families of those killed, including immigrant families.
 A portion of the firm's post-9/11 work occurred when attorneys learned there was no central resource for families seeking benefits; as a result, Cadwalader lawyers put together the "Handbook of Public and Private Assistance Resources for the Victims and Families of the World Trade Center Attacks", which was released in November 2001.
 The firm released an expanded version the following year.

 During the 2008 financial crisis, Cadwalader reduced its number of lawyers by about 20 percent in 2008.
 A reporter for The Wall Street Journal suggested the move was meant to lower operating costs as demand for its services decreased.
 Then-Chairman W. Christopher White stated, "There was a bubble, we rode that bubble, it contracted, and we adjusted".
 Also during the fiscal crisis, Cadwalader attorneys served as advisers for the U.S. Treasury as Chrysler and General Motors restructured.
 Cadwalader expanded in China with a Hong Kong office in 2010.
-In 2011, it opened offices in Houston and Brussels.
+In 2011, the firm opened offices in Houston and Brussels.

 In 2013, James C. Woolery left JP Morgan Chase for Cadwalader, Wickersham & Taft.
 The next year, Woolery was selected to take over as the firm's new chairman starting in 2015.
 In January 2015, when the chairman-elect was slated to take the chairman's post, the firm announced Woolery had left Cadwalader, Wickersham & Taft to launch a hedge fund.
 The firm eliminated the chairman position and Managing Partner Patrick Quinn began overseeing the firm.

-In 2025, it agreed to a deal with Donald Trump to do 100 million dollars' worth of pro bono work on behalf of causes promoted by Trump, followed by mass resignations of lawyers.
+In 2025, the firm agreed to a deal with Donald Trump to do 100 million dollars' worth of pro bono work on behalf of causes promoted by Trump, which was followed by mass resignations of lawyers.

+On December 19, 2025, Cadwalader, Wickersham & Taft announced a merger with Hogan Lovells to form Hogan Lovells Cadwalader.
+The merger was approved by partner votes at both firms on April 13, 2026.
+The combined firm began operations in July 2026, with over 3,100 lawyers.

 Areas of practice

-Cadwalader's practices cover varying areas of law, including: antitrust, capital markets, corporate, energy and commodities, finance, financial restructuring, financial services, health care/not-for-profit, intellectual property, litigation, tax and private wealth, and white collar defense and investigations.
-The firm has long-standing client relationships with premier financial institutions, Fortune 500 companies, government entities, charitable and health care organizations, and private clients.
-The firm also takes on pro bono assignments, providing attorneys for non-profit organizations, including those assisting women, children and immigrants.
+Cadwalader's practices covered varying areas of law, including: antitrust, capital markets, corporate, energy and commodities, finance, financial restructuring, financial services, health care/not-for-profit, intellectual property, litigation, tax and private wealth, and white collar defense and investigations.
+The firm had long-standing client relationships with premier financial institutions, Fortune 500 companies, government entities, charitable and health care organizations, and private clients.
+The firm also took on pro bono assignments, providing attorneys for non-profit organizations, including those assisting women, children and immigrants.

 One of the firm's highest-profile pro bono clients was Nobel laureate Malala Yousafzai.
 Cadwalader began representing the female education activist in 2012, while she was seventeen years old and still hospitalized by a Taliban shooting.
 The firm continued to represent her for two years, ultimately establishing the Malala Fund, a nonprofit organization advocating for women's access to education.